Project

 Unexpectedly strong gender homophily in Understanding Society compared with the BHPS

 Added by Till Hoffmann about 7 years ago.
-Updated about 1 year ago.
+Updated over 1 year ago.

 Status: